-The organism that causes plague, Yersinia pestis, lives in a variety of small rodents on every continent except Australia.
-The organism is transmitted to humans when they are bitten by fleas that have previously fed on infected rodents.
+The organism that causes plague, Yersinia pestis, lives in small rodents on every continent except Australia.
+The organism is transmitted to humans who are bitten by fleas that have fed on infected rodents or by humans handling infected animals.

 The most common form of plague results in swollen and tender lymph nodes — called buboes — in the groin, armpits or neck.
 The rarest and deadliest form of plague affects the lungs, and it can be spread from person to person.